altangent/ccxws/CONTRIBUTING.md

 ## Testing

-Always add unit tests to validate the conditions of the You can run a specific test by running
+Always add unit tests to validate the conditions.
+You can run a specific test by running

 ```bash
 $(npm bin)/mocha src/exchanges/hitbtc-client.spec.js